vergun/cosmopolitan/README.md

     // replae with your application's image, defaults to Cosmpolitan's application image
     app_image_url: "https://fbcdn-photos-c-a.akamaihd.net/hphotos-ak-prn1/851578_472160816206236_251760216_n.png"
     }

   Change these defaults to suit your needs.
 For example set *url* as your website url, *source* as your company name, and *summary* as your page's summary.

+  Rather than change defaults application wide, you can alternatively set these defaults on each page for example:
-You can always override these defaults inline by calling *cosmopolitan.defaults.source = "new source"; for example.
+    cosmopolitan.defaults.source = "new source";

-2. Set your links
+2 Set your links
 --------------

 Cosmpolitan.js exposes six social services each that maps to a function which returns a URl that shares your website's content.
 For example if I'm on "http://www.verdiergun.com" calling cosmopolitan.google() returns "https://plus.google.com/share?url=http://verdiergun.com/"